Fayetteville State University: Student organizations

 Fayetteville State University students may participate in over 78 registered student organizations, including sororities and fraternities.
 An active intramural program offers students the opportunity to participate in flag football, basketball, track and field, soccer, and swimming.
 Many other organizations are continually added on a yearly basis at this school.

 Athletics

 The Broncos basketball team celebrating after winning the 2022 CIAA men's basketball tournament.

 Fayetteville State University currently participates in 10 NCAA sports, including men's football, basketball, cross-country/track, and golf.
 The women's programs include basketball, volleyball, softball, cross-country/track, tennis, and bowling.
 The university is a member of the Central Intercollegiate Athletic Association (CIAA).

 Student media

 Bronco-iRadio is the student online radio station.
 It is operated and managed by FSU students.

 Fayetteville State University's students publish a bi-weekly newspaper, The Voice, which covers a variety of topics including student life, arts and entertainment, and sports, among others.

 Performing and fine arts

-Fayetteville State University enjoys a robust performing and fine arts program that has featured artists including Dance Theatre of Harlem, Take 6, Mitch Capel, and many others.
+Fayetteville State University has a performing and fine arts program that has featured artists including Dance Theatre of Harlem, Take 6, Mitch Capel, and many others.